h44se/sf_guild_helper_discord_bot/README.md

 19. Invite the bot to your own server, use the following Link for this: https://discord.com/api/oauth2/authorize?client_id=<clientid>&permissions=<permissions from step 10>&scope=bot%20applications.commands

 ATTN: It may take a few minutes till the commands are visible or get changed after changes in the code.
+Sometimes it also helps to restart the discord client.

 # Save Guild Members
 1. Go to https://sftools.mar21.eu/ -> Statistics -> Files